Lemoncode/jest-vs-code-debugging-example/README.md

 Examples in this repo:
   - **create-react-app**: configuring Jest + VS Code integrated debugging on a project created using _create-react_app_
-  - **custom-solution-config-package-sjon: configuration Jest + VS Code integrated debugging on a project created from scratch that contains all the jest configuration in the _package.json_ file.
+  - **custom-solution-config-package-json**: configuration Jest + VS Code integrated debugging on a project created from scratch that contains all the jest configuration in the _package.json_ file.
   - **custom-solution-jest-config-file**:configuration Jest + VS Code integrated debugging on a project created from scratch that contains all the jest configuration in a separate Jest config file.